GiusTex/EdgeGPT/README.md

 pip install -r EdgeGPT/requirements.txt
 ```

+4. Activate the [cookies](https://github.com/GiusTex/EdgeGPT/blob/main/how-to-use-cookies.md).
+One of the obabooga commits made the extension always gives the captcha error if cookies are not used.

 ## How to update
 - Open `cmd_windows.bat` (or `Linux` or `macOS` depending on the platform you have) and type `pip install EdgeGPT`.
 - Go in the EdgeGPT extension folder, copy the path, then in the `cmd.bat` file type `cd your\copied\path`, press enter then type `git pull`.